B.S.N. Degree in Nursing (Prelicensure)

 - NURS-4033 Nursing Research and Evidence Based Practice

 After admittance into the nursing program, a student must maintain a cumulative 3.0 GPA.
-For more information, refer to the Nursing Student Handbook on Blackboard, Nursing Central.
+Current students may refer to the Nursing Student Handbook on Blackboard, Nursing Central for more information.

 Graduation Policies and Requirements

 The Bachelor of Science in Nursing (B.S.N.) degree requires the student must achieve:

 - A 3.0 cumulative GPA for all coursework completed at OC.

 - Completion of all pre-nursing courses required for the major with grades of “C” or higher.
 In biology, students need a B or higher.

 - Completion of all NURS designated courses required for the major with grades of “C” or higher.
 In biology, students need a B or higher.

 Nursing students may, with prior approval of appropriate academic deans, pursue an additional major concurrent with nursing.
 Such student must declare nursing as the first major and complete all degree requirements for both nursing and the additional major.
 Students interested in this option are encouraged to meet with advisors from both majors as soon as possible to develop an academic plan.